Saginaw, Michigan: Geography

-Topography

 According to the U.S. Census Bureau, the city has a total area of 18.10 sqmi, of which, 17.34 sqmi is land and 0.76 sqmi is water.
 Saginaw lies on the Saginaw River, 15 mi inland from the Saginaw Bay, an arm of Lake Huron.
 The city sits in the middle of the Saginaw Bay watershed, the largest in the state of Michigan.
 It includes the largest contiguous fresh-water coastal wetland in the United States.

-Climate

-Saginaw has a humid continental climate influenced by its inland position not on the shore of one of the Great Lakes of Michigan.

-Demographics

-Saginaw is the largest principal city of the Saginaw-Midland-Bay City, MI CSA, a Combined Statistical Area that includes the Saginaw-Saginaw Township North (Saginaw County), Midland (Midland County), and Bay City (Bay County) metropolitan areas, which had a combined population of 377,474 at the 2020 census.

-2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.